Submit your email to push it up the queue

 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, HSBC Holdings reported total carbon emissions of approximately 1,226,693,000 kg CO2e.
 This includes Scope 1 emissions of about 15,025,000 kg CO2e, Scope 2 emissions of approximately 83,760,000 kg CO2e, and significant Scope 3 emissions of around 1,127,909,000 kg CO2e.
-The previous year, 2023, saw total emissions of about 1,297,590,000 kg CO2e, with Scope 1 at approximately 16,918,000 kg CO2e, Scope 2 at about 167,174,000 kg CO2e, and Scope 3 at around 1,113,498,000 kg CO2e.
-HSBC has set ambitious climate commitments, aiming for net zero emissions across its operations and supply chain by 2030.
+The previous year, 2023, saw total emissions of about 1,297,590,000 kg CO2e, with Scope 1 at 16,918,000 kg CO2e, Scope 2 at 167,174,000 kg CO2e, and Scope 3 at 1,113,498,000 kg CO2e.
+HSBC has set ambitious climate commitments, aiming for net-zero emissions across its operations and supply chain by 2030.
 This target encompasses all scopes of emissions.
 Additionally, the bank has pledged to reduce its absolute on-balance sheet financed emissions by 70% by 2030, using a 2020 baseline of 4.7 million tonnes CO2e.
 For the oil and gas sector, HSBC targets a 34% reduction in absolute financed emissions by 2030, relative to a 2019 baseline.
-In terms of intensity targets, HSBC aims to achieve a reduction in emissions intensity for its iron, steel, and aluminium portfolio to 1.05 tCO2 per tonne produced by 2030, representing a 42% reduction from the 2019 baseline.
-The bank is also committed to reducing its Scope 1 and 2 emissions by more than 90% by 2030 compared to 2019 levels.
-Overall, HSBC's climate strategy aligns with the International Energy Agency's Net Zero Emissions by 2050 scenario, reflecting its commitment to sustainable finance and responsible business practices.
+In the power and utilities sector, HSBC aims for a financed emissions intensity of 0.14 million tonnes CO2e per terawatt hour by 2030, representing a 75% reduction from a 2019 baseline of 0.55 million tonnes CO2e per terawatt hour.
+Furthermore, the bank is committed to halving travel emissions by 2030 compared to pre-pandemic levels.
+Overall, HSBC's climate strategy reflects a strong commitment to reducing its carbon footprint and supporting global climate goals, aligning with the International Energy Agency's Net Zero Emissions by 2050 scenario.

 Access structured emissions data, company-specific emission factors, and source documents